Merge engine (not to be confused with

 SHOW CREATE TABLEand

-_table2, and so on.)
+String.
 It contains the name of the table that data was read from.
+If any underlying table already has the column

 WHERE/PREWHERE clause contains conditions for the